-The Specialization in Foods and Nutrition prepares students for possible employment in foods and nutrition areas such as food production and distribution industries, institutional and community health services, hospitality and pharmaceutical industries, education and volunteer agencies.
+The Specialization prepares students for possible employment in foods and nutrition careers, e.g. food service and distribution, population and community health and food industry.

 Students are encouraged to seek academic advising at Brescia University College early in the program, especially if they intend to combine the Specialization with a Major or Minor in a complementary field.

-3.5 courses: Foods and Nutrition 2232, Foods and Nutrition 2241A/B, Foods and Nutrition 3342A/B, Foods and Nutrition 3344A/B, Foods and Nutrition 3348A/B, Foods and Nutrition 3351A/B.
+3.0 courses: Foods and Nutrition 2232, Foods and Nutrition 2266F/G, Foods and Nutrition 2230A/B, Foods and Nutrition 2449A/B, Foods and Nutrition 3342A/B.

-0.5 course: Chemistry 2003A/B (recommended), Chemistry 2213A/B.
+0.5 course from: Chemistry 2003A/B (recommended), Chemistry 2213A/B.

-2.0 courses from: Foods and Nutrition or Human Ecology at the 3000 or 4000-level.
+4.5 courses from: Foods and Nutrition or Human Ecology at the 3000 or 4000-level.